idanlupinsky/aws-demo/README.md

 # aws-demo

 This project demonstrates how to deploy and run a template Java service using Amazon Web Services (AWS).

 In particular, the deployment playbooks and the template service demonstrate how to:

 * Create a Virtual Private Cloud (VPC).
+* Maintain a public key used for deployment.
 * Create your own Amazon Machine Image (AMI) that is pre-installed with the service and its dependencies.
+* Create an Elastic Load Balancer (ELB) that will route traffic to service instances across Availability Zones.
+* Create a Launch Configuration and a matching Auto-scaling Group (ASG) that will automatically scale based on load.

 ## Requirements